Department of Counselor Education

 MS & MSEd Programs: February 1 for summer or fall admission, September 1 for spring admission

-CAS Programs: July 15 for summer or fall admission, November 15 for spring admission
+CAS Programs: April 15 for summer admission, July 15 for fall admission, November 15 for spring admission

 Please note: Applications received after the published deadlines will be reviewed on a space-available basis.

 Part I: Complete and submit the online application along with a non refundable processing fee (Visa, Mastercard, or Discover) at www.brockport.edu/bounce/webapp.

 Part II materials:We strongly suggest that you submit all items as quickly as possible to ensure timely review of your application.

 - Interview: Applicants invited to the group interview will be required to provide a spontaneous writing sample.
 The spontaneous writing sample will be used as part of the department’s admissions criteria.

 - Please electronically submit the following documents:

 - Three Letters of Reference: (Please note: We do not accept placement or credential files.)